DeLisha Milton-Jones: WNBA

-In August 2015, Milton-Jones played in her 497th WNBA game, a then league-record for most WNBA games played (since been broken by Sue Bird).
+In August 2015, Milton-Jones played in her 497th WNBA game, a then league-record for most WNBA games played (since broken by Sue Bird).

 In 2016, Milton-Jones was released by the Dream.

 In September 2016, Miton-Jones officially announced her retirement.

 Overseas

 In 2003, she won the Euroleague Championship with team Ekaterinburg in Russia.
 In the 2005–06 season, she won the Euroleague with Gambrinus Brno of the Czech Republic and for the season 2006–07 she signed a two-year contract with Ros Casares Valencia of Spain.
 During the 2008–2009 WNBA off-season, Milton-Jones played for Ros Casares Valencia in Spain. for whom she also played during the 2007-08 off-season.

 Coaching career

 She became the second woman (after Ashley McElhiney) to coach a men's professional basketball team when, in 2005, she took over the ABA's Los Angeles Stars.

 On March 29, 2017, she was named the head coach of Pepperdine Waves women's basketball replacing Ryan Weisenberg.
 In 2019, Milton-Jones resigned from Pepperdine to become an assistant at Syracuse.
 On April 17, 2020, she was named head coach at Old Dominion University.